Account Management Tools for

 - Consider giving us contact information, in case we need to reach you for support reasons.

-You can set additional information using "ipa user-mod", e.g. "ipa user-mod YOURNETID --phone=8484452001". "ipa user-mod --help" will give a list of what can be set. "ipa user-show YOURNETID" will show your current information.
-This command will work only on systems that have been fully converted.
-For faculty, please use richelieu.cs.rutgers.edu.
-For research, use tall3.rutgers.edu.
-All grad and ilab systems have been converted.
+You can set additional information using "ipa user-mod" on any of our systems, e.g. "ipa user-mod YOURNETID --phone=8484452001". "ipa user-mod --help" will give a list of what can be set. "ipa user-show YOURNETID" will show your current information.
 You only need to do this once.
 The same information applies to all of our systems.
 Note that changing first name, lastname, and GECOS won't do anything useful, since we reset them to the official University names nightly.

 - By default, everyone uses the bash shell.
-To change to tcsh use "ipa user-mod YOURNETID --shell=/bin/tcsh" on one of the systems that is fully converted.
-(See previous item.)
+To change to tcsh use "ipa user-mod YOURNETID --shell=/bin/tcsh" any of our systems.

 - Two-factor authentication.
 In case you need more security than a simple password can provide.